DB2-Samples/db2nodejs/README.md

 3. Replace the corresponding credentials for your DB2 sample database in your `populate.js` file

 ```
-        db: "SAMPLE",
+        db: "WEBSTORE",
-        hostname: "LOCALHOST",
+        hostname: "127.0.0.1",
         port: 50000,
         username: "DB2INST1",
         password: ""
 ```

-4. Run ```node populate.js``` to populate the database with some customer information and inventory
+4. Run ```node populate.js``` to populate the database with some randomly generated customer information and inventory.

 ## Setting up the app
 1. Replace the corresponding credentials for your DB2 sample database in your `index.js` file